 Great Lakes Protection and Restoration

-Michigan Great Lakes Protection and Restoration Initiative
+Michigan Great Lakes Restoration Initiative

 The Great Lakes are integral to the past, present, and future economic vitality of Michigan and the region.
 The health of the people of Michigan, our economy, and our quality of life depends on clean water and productive land that is sustainable far into the future.
 Michigan's water resources have been the catalyst for the economic development that moved us to international prominence.
 But those events have also left some areas with a legacy of pollution from contaminated sediments, invasive species, inadequate sewer systems, and uncontrolled development.
 These pressures put the lakes at risk - threatening our health and economic viability.
 Michigan's citizens want solutions to these challenges; solutions that protect our water and capitalize on unique opportunities for economic transformation.